OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

-After extracting your package, CalamariÂ will detect these scripts and invoke them.
-Which file you use depends on when you need your custom activity to run â€“ see the section on [what order are conventions run in](/docs/home/reference/package-deployment-feature-ordering.md) for details.Â Your scripts can do anything your scripting language supports, as well as setting [output variables](/docs/home/deploying-applications/variables/output-variables.md) and [collecting artifacts](/docs/home/deploying-applications/artifacts.md).
+After extracting your package, Calamari will detect these scripts and invoke them.
+Which file you use depends on when you need your custom activity to run - see the section on [what order are conventions run in](/docs/home/reference/package-deployment-feature-ordering.md) for details.
+Your scripts can do anything your scripting language supports, as well as setting [output variables](/docs/home/deploying-applications/variables/output-variables.md) and [collecting artifacts](/docs/home/deploying-applications/artifacts.md).
 These scripts must be located in the root of your package.

-As mentioned above, you can create a file namedÂ `DeployFailed.&lt;ext&gt;`, which will be invoked if the package deployment fails.
-Our blog post about this featureÂ [describes how DeployFailed.<ext> works](https://octopus.com/blog/deployfailed).
+As mentioned above, you can create a file named `DeployFailed.&lt;ext&gt;`, which will be invoked if the package deployment fails.
+Our blog post about this feature [describes how DeployFailed.<ext> works](https://octopus.com/blog/deployfailed).

 :::hint
 **Script Support on Deployment Targets**